-The magic number: 10,000 steps a day keeps the doctor away and our bodies in top condition.
+The magic number: 10000 steps per day keeps the doctor away and our bodies in top condition.
 Especially those of us who have received (with mixed emotions) a FitBit for a Christmas or birthday gift!

 2. Those who aren’t currently active may be able to get by with less

 Dr. I-Min Lee, professor of epidemiology at the Harvard T H Chan School of Public Health and associate epidemiologist at Brigham and Women’s Hospital has done extensive research on the topic, and suggests that if you want to improve your health, figure out how many steps you usually take on a daily basis.
 Then use that as a baseline and try to take 2,000 steps more.

 3. If you focus on reducing stationary sitting time, you may need fewer steps

 “If you just break up your sitting time, you’ll significantly lower your risk for chronic diseases,” Ross Arena, head of the department of physical therapy at the University of Illinois at Chicago College of Applied Health Sciences, told the Wall Street Journal.
 Setting an alarm for an activity break every 60-90 minutes can help.
 Even normal physical chores like window washing, organizing closets and taking out the trash counts.